 At the beginning of each year, parents receive a new EMERGENCY INFORMATION FORM.
 One of the items on the form is a person, other than the parent or guardian, to be reached in case of an emergency.
-Please keep the name current by notifying us of any changes during the year, and include any additional numbers (e.g. car phone, beeper, part-time work, cell phone, etc.)
+Please keep the name current by notifying us of any changes during the year, and include any additional numbers.